 The University of Virginia Department of Anesthesiology strives to promote a culture of equality, diversity, and inclusion.
 We embrace and appreciate all individual qualities and perspectives of our resident/fellow trainees as well as our nurse anesthetists, faculty, staff, and patients.
 Each day we actively work to transform our culture to promote diversity and inclusion with excellence in clinical care, education, and research.
 We believe that diversity not only makes us stronger, facilitates collaboration, and aids in positive changes to the Department, but it is a core commitment and strength of the University.
 We are committed to ensuring everyone is welcome, safe, and valued at UVA Health System.

-Raymond C. Roy was chair of the department for only two years before returning to Wake Forest to assume the chairmanship of that department, where he had been a faculty member for several years.
-Roger A. Johns was appointed interim chair in 1998, leaving in 1999 to become chair at Johns Hopkins.
+Raymond C. Roy was Chair of the department for two years before returning to Wake Forest to assume the chairmanship of that department, where he had been a faculty member for several years.
+Roger A. Johns was appointed interim Chair in 1998, leaving in 1999 to become Chair at Johns Hopkins.

-Carl Lynch III, who had 18 years of experience in the department as a clinician-researcher, was appointed chair in 1999.
+Carl Lynch III, who had 18 years of experience in the department as a clinician-researcher, was appointed Chair in 1999.
 He recruited several clinician investigators including Zhiyi Zuo, Vesna Jevtovic-Todorovic, and Slobodan Todorovic, who were able to obtain significant NIH grant support for research on anesthetic-mediated protection and mechanisms of action.
-Vesna left to become chair at the University of Colorado in 2015.
+Dr. Jevtovic-Todorovic left to become Chair at the University of Colorado in 2015.

-George F. Rich was appointed Chair in 2005 after 16 years of experience in the department, which included appointments as the program director and vice-chair.
-He will be stepping as down as Chair in 2020.
-Under his leadership, the past 15 years has seen expansion of clinical services to roughly 50 anesthetizing locations and faculty growth from 35 to over 60.
+George F. Rich was appointed Chair in 2005 after 16 years of experience in the department, which included appointments as the program director and Vice-Chair.
+He stepped down as Chair in 2020.
+Under his leadership, the past 15 years saw expansion of clinical services to roughly 50 anesthetizing locations and faculty growth from 35 to over 60.
 The department has 4 NIH funded labs.
 There has been rapid expansion of both pain management and intensive care medicine.
-The education program is thriving with 16 residents per year and fellowships in pain, ICU and regional anesthesia.
+The education program is thriving with 16 residents per year and fellowships in pain, critical care and regional anesthesia.
 The department has an impressive reputation with many outstanding faculty members with a significant national recognition.